 Step 2: Building the Backlog

-- Be aligned to the organizations strategic objectives;
+- Be aligned with the organization’s strategic objectives;

 - Have clear, well-understood requirements; and